yizhak-lab-ccg/PRECISE-/README.md

 ---

 ## Citation
-If you use **Precise** in your research, please cite our bioRxiv preprint:
+If you use **Precise** in your research, please cite our published article:

-> Pinhasi, Y., & Yizhak, K. (2024).
-Precise: Predictive Response Analysis from Single-Cell Expression. bioRxiv. https://doi.org/10.1101/2024.11.16.623986v1
+Pinhasi, Y., & Yizhak, K. (2025).
+Precise: Predictive Response Analysis from Single-Cell Expression. npj Precision Oncology, https://doi.org/10.1038/s41698-025-00883-z